Digital Alarm Communicator Transmitter (DACT) Fire Alarm Tutorial

 "26.6.4.1.1 The requirements of 26.6.4.2 shall not apply when a DACT is used as a signaling interface from a fire alarm control unit to another listed communications means."

 This means that the detailed requirements for DACTs can be set aside under certain conditions, specifically when the DACT is connected with an alternative communication system.
-The referenced section 26.6.4.2 describes requirements for phone/POTS dialing on a traditional copper phone network.
+When not connected to an alternative system, a fire alarm DACT has requirements to meet, such as:

 As telecommunications have evolved, the code has necessarily adapted to allow other types of communication networks like radio or the internet.
 The above code section allows for the elimination of a traditional dialer when using a DACT with a newer communication channel.